ClickerNZ/ED_TargetScript-420/Readme.md

 DISCLAIMER:
 This software is a work in progress.
-No warranties are stated or implied and no responsibility will be accepted for any damage this software may cause to your hardware, sanity or marital status.
+No warranties are stated or implied.
 By downloading, installing and using this software, you agree to use this at your own risk.

 Fly Dangerous Commanders ... o7